 The food, the people, the beautiful architecture, the mountains.
 Do you need more reasons for travelling to Iran as a woman?
 Read some of my posts on Iran’s beautiful cities such as Isfahan, Shiraz, Yazd, Tabriz and Qazvin.
 If you love nature you can check my posts on Masuleh, Alamut valley or Iran’s Kurdistan.

+Once more I want to emphasize that solo female travel in Iran is safe if you do your homework.
 And if your still not convinced that travelling to Iran as a woman is safe, read some other experiences of solo female travellers in Iran at Heart my backpack, Probe Around the Globe & Kami and the rest of the world.

 The books of Bruni Prasske are also a good read for solo female travellers that plan to go to Iran.